palantir/stylelint-config-palantir/README.md

 [stylelint](https://github.com/stylelint/stylelint) is the preferred CSS / Less linter.

-1. Install `stylelint` and `stylelint-config-standard` as devDependencies (we do not force users to install these as dependencies, peer or otherwise, of `stylelint-config-palantir`).
+1. Install a compatible version of `stylelint` (we bundle a compatible version of `stylelint-config-standard`)

 2. Configure your `.stylelintrc` to extend the one in this package: